Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 * Possibly create Feat Category select to help track how many feats of a tree a character has
 * Character Disposition tracking for both Special and Standard (See pg 373)
 * Standard Character sheet
+* Add Tooltip to Total Lifestyle explaining that the points are distributed to either Panache of Prudence
+* Merge 'Focus' into 'Skills' section?

 ### NOTE